rtuszik/lma/README.md

 Since LMA operates on natural language understanding rather than cryptographic primitives, it's inherently immune to quantum computing threats.
 We're already prepared for the post-quantum world.

-### 📊 **Scalable Intelligence**

-Unlike static authentication methods, LMA gets smarter with every interaction.
-Our system learns and evolves, continuously improving its ability to distinguish authentic human creativity from artificial responses.

 ### 🌍 **Universal Accessibility**

 No special hardware required.
 No phone dependencies.
 No geographical restrictions.
 If you can express a thought creatively, you can authenticate.
 True digital inclusion through AI.